attic-labs/noms/CONTRIBUTING.md

 ## Submitting PRs

-We follow a code review protocol dervied from the one that the [Chromium team](https://www.chromium.org/) uses:
+We follow a code review protocol derived from the one that the [Chromium team](https://www.chromium.org/) uses:

 1. Create a GitHub fork of the repo you want to modify (e.g., fork `https://github.com/attic-labs/noms` to `https://github.com/<username>/noms`).
 2. Add your own fork as a remote to your github repo: `git remote add <username> https://github.com/<username>/noms`.